 14:30 – Continue on our tour and drive further into the Highlands.
 We go close by Rob Roy MacGregors grave and you will hear tales of this famous character in Scottish History and of course his story has been made into a film starring Liam Neeson.

-16:00 – Arrive in the Glen Coe and Rannoch Moor area.
-Explore with your guide and stop for photographs as well as hearing stories about what happened in the Glen in 1692.
-Explore the Visitor Centre before travelling on to Fort William.
+16:00 – Arrive in Glencoe and Rannoch Moor area.
+Stop for photographs as well and hear stories about what the Glencoe Masscre in1692.
+Explore the eco-friendly Glencoe Visitor Centre before travelling on to Fort William.

-18:00 approx – Arrive into Fort William for an overnight stay.
+18:00 approx – Arrive Fort William for an overnight stay.

-There are good accommodation options here in Fort William for all budgets.
+Fort William has good accommodation options for all budgets.
+Book in advance.

 09:50 – Check into Fort William Train Station and take the Jacobite Steam Train to Mallaig going over the Glenfinnan Viaduct.
-Get the cameras ready as you go across this 21 arch viaduct famously used in the Harry Potter movies.
+Cameras ready as you go across this 21 arch viaduct famously used in the Harry Potter movies.

-12:30 – Have lunch in Mallaig before taking the ferry over to Skye
+12:30 – Lunch in Mallaig before taking the ferry over to Skye

 13:30 – Ferry crossing to Skye

-14:10 – Arrive at Armadale, Skye and explore the southern part of the Island before going back over the bridge to the mainland.
+14:10 – Arrive at Armadale, Skye and explore the southern part of the Island before going back to mainland over the bridge.

 16:00 – Stop at Eilean Donan Castle for view point and photographs – View point is at Dornie which has a coffee shop and facilities.